Ways To Get Away With Not Drinking In Social Situations

 Don't go out of your way to let people know you don't drink, especially when alcohol is around

-It's one thing for this to happen when you're eating lunch with a bunch of people.
+It's one thing for this to happen when you're eating lunch with a bunch of acquaintances.
 It's especially touch-and-go in situations where there's alcohol around.
-The vibe of the situation can suddenly turn from "Everyone is having fun" to "Everyone's having a tense debate about whether drinking is okay" or "Some people are hassling this one person to drink, he's not giving in, and everyone is getting annoyed at each other."
-Better to avoid that whole situation.
+The vibe can suddenly turn from "Everyone is having fun" to "Everyone's having a tense debate about whether drinking is okay" or "Some people are hassling this one person to drink, he's not giving in, and everyone is getting annoyed at each other."
+Better to avoid that altogether.

 There's a counterpoint to this suggestion though: By being vocal about the fact that you don't drink you may unwittingly be inspiring or supporting someone else who is struggling with a drinking problem.
 By remaining silent, you're supporting a toxic aspect of our culture by omission.
-This is a very valid point.
-I think everyone should size up their particular context, company, and situation.
-They may decide the right thing to do is speak up.
-At other times they may decide it's not necessary.
+This is a valid point.
+I think everyone should size up their particular context.
+You may decide the right thing to do is speak up.
+At other times you may decide it's not necessary.

 Be able to be fun

 If you don't drink, but you can still have fun while you're out, most people will be a lot more accepting of your being sober.
-It's just that everyone has had the experience of having a non-drinker around and they didn't want to do anything.
-And everyone was sure they would have loosened up if they would just have had a beer or two.
+It's just that many drinkers have had the experience of having a non-drinker around, and they seemed moody and didn't want to do anything.
+Everyone was sure they would have loosened up if they just had a beer or two.
 If you're not going to drink, still do your best to be in the mix.
 Or if you find you have no interest in being "fun" in the way drinkers usually define the word, then that's a sign you may be better off avoiding that crowd altogether.

-Be able to keep up with the activities drinkers like to take part in
+Be able to keep up with the activities drinkers like to do

 People who have been drinking are more likely to do certain activities over others.
 They also like doing certain things for longer than sober people would.
-When you're sober, sitting around and talking can make you feel a little restless before long.
+When you're sober, sitting around and talking can make you feel a little restless after a while.
 When you're having drinks you'll happily do it all night.
 If you like dancing, you'll do it for hours when you've got some alcohol in you.
 Sober, you often won't last as long.
-If you don't drink, it's helpful if you can still keep up with these activities when they come up.
+If you don't drink, it's helpful if you can still keep up with these activities.
 You may have to grow a thick skin for long pub conversations, or develop the guts to dance sober.
 Or again, you can try your best to avoid these situations.